forcemax/efolder-docker/README.md

 Password : MYPASSWORD (set above)

-## Using eFolder
+## Using eFolder Client

-You can download client from [eFolder Page](http://efolder.embian.com).
+You can download client from [eFolder Site](http://efolder.embian.com).

-Set server ip address in login dialog to your server's ip address.
+Set server ip address to your server's ip address in client's login dialog.

 # Docker Registry Hub